 h.
 The nine-foot in diameter sun mask located in the park by the Kwakiutl artist Omukin honors our Native American Friends and Neighbors.
 Drake acquired that work for the park sculpture collection through a series of trades with the artist.
 He was helped by donations of money by local civic minded person.

 i.
 Drake organized the exhibit in Big Rock Garden park of work by the Canadian sculptor David Marshall of Vancouver, British Columbia.
 Thirty of his works in bronze and marble were shown including marble works that weighed upwards of a ton each.
 Through Drake’s efforts the city acquired four of his works for the permanent collection.
-David Marshall died a bit over a year ago and the show of his work in Bellingham remains the finest exhibit this important Canadian artist ever had anywhere.
+David Marshall died a few years later and the show of his work in Bellingham remains the finest exhibit this important Canadian artist ever had anywhere.

 j.
 The Drakes have donated works to the Big Rock Garden Sculpture collection by artists from Hungary, Checkoslovakia, Russia, Mexico, Canada and the U.S.